Hamdulla Afandi Afandizadeh

 Hamdulla Afandi Afandizadeh was one of the active participants in the national liberation movement in Azerbaijan, an Azerbaijani military and public figure during the existence of the Azerbaijan Democratic Republic, a member of the Azerbaijan Parliament, who was a member of the Ittihad party, the main leader of the anti-Soviet Guba Uprising (1920).

 Hamdulla Afandi Afandizadeh is the grandson of the famous scientist and saint sheikh (evliya) Ibrahim Afandi (Afandi baba) and the son of Ismail Afandi.

 Biography

-Hamdulla Afandizadeh was born in 1870 in the Guba region (now the Shabran region, the village of Galagakh).
+Hamdulla Afandizadeh was born in 1870 in the Kuba uezd (now the Shabran region, the village of Galagakh).
 He received his primary education in the village mallakhan and madrasah in Guba.
 He later graduated from a two-year Russian school (1906) and studied Arabic, Persian and Russian.